ntajbakhsh/Surrogate-Supervision-for-FPR-and-Skin/Surrogate_Supervision_for_Skin.md

 The learning rate started at 1e-4.
 Atrous rate is 6, 12, 18.
 The output stride for the resnet50-DeepLabV3+ is 16 and decoder output stride is 4.

+The model was trained from scratch, pretrained from the generator of the skin colorization model, and pretrained from ImageNet using 10%, 25%, 50%, and 100% of all the 1,435 training images.
+There has been altogether 12 skin segmentation models been trained.

 ### 2. Skin Colorization:
 Batch size is 4.
 Total number of training iterations is 76,000.
 LS GAN loss [4] was selected.